FilOzone/filecoin-pay/README.md

 Withdraws available (unlocked) tokens from the caller's account to their own wallet address.

-**When to use:** When a user wants to retrieve funds from the Payments contract that are not currently reserved in lockups for active rails.
+**When to use:** When a user wants to retrieve funds from the FilecoinPayV1 contract that are not currently reserved in lockups for active rails.

 **Native Token (FIL):** To withdraw the native network token, use `address(0)` for the `token` parameter.